-For the past 9 years, I’ve personally experienced all types of chronic lower back pain (mainly on the left side, the right side, and a lot of pelvic inflammation as well).
-It wasn’t until 2016 that I’ve experienced living completely pain-free.
-For that matter…
+I personally struggled with chronic lower back pain on both the left and the right side… In addition to pelvic inflammation as well.
+It wasn’t until November 2015 that actually experienced living completely pain-free.

-- I’ll talk about what you need to do to rule out any sinister causes (which is very rare).
+- I’ll talk about what you need to do to rule out any sinister causes.

 - We’ll talk about the possible cause of lower back pain (whether the pain is on the left or right side).

 - I’ll give you some suggestions on what to do to get relief AND to avoid triggering the pain.

 Back Pain On The Lower Left Side…Is It Serious?

 Disclaimer: if you’re experiencing chronic lower back pain in just one side in particular, please visit your doctor first and get an assessment to rule out any serious causes.
 You just never know.
 It’s always good to check.
 If you feel numbness and you experience incontinence, please don’t wait.
 See a Doctor immediately.